 Dr. Wherrett has been executive secretary of our national organization for 29 years.
-Born at Shoal Lake.
-Manitoba, he first became interested in tuberculosis work when, as a final year medical student at the University of Manitoba, he spent his Christmas vacation as an observer and helper at Fort Qu'Appelle Sanatorium in Saskatchewan.
+Born at Shoal Lake, Manitoba, he first became interested in tuberculosis work when, as a final year medical student at the University of Manitoba, he spent his Christmas vacation as an observer and helper at Fort Qu'Appelle Sanatorium in Saskatchewan.
 The work so interested him that he returned to the sanatorium following his graduation in 1924.

 In 1925 he joined the Tuberculosis Service of the New Brunswick Department of Health where he organized that province's first tuberculosis control program.
 Then, after two years of post-graduate work in London, England, he returned to Saskatchewan as assistant superintendent of the Anti-Tuberculosis League.
-In 1933 he was appointed executive Director of the CTA.
+In 1933 he w a s appointed executive Director of the CTA.

-One of the highest points in Dr. Wherrett's career came in September, 1959, when at the meeting of the International Union Against Tuberculosis in Istanbul he was elected president of this 73month it was announced that Dr. Wherrett will continue to work with the Canadian Tuberculosis Association as director of research.
+One of the highest points in Dr. Wherrett's career came in September, 1959, when at the meeting of the International Union Against Tuberculosis in Istanbul he was elected president of this 73nation organization.
+As president he chaired the 16th international TB conference in Toronto last year.

+At the annual meeting last month it was announced that Dr. Wherrett will continue to work with the Canadian Tuberculosis Association as director of research.
 His assignments within the coming year range from the Canadian Arctic to Southeast Asia.